-The contest Director may schedule this special trophy event for any Unlimited category competitor, or Advanced category competitors who also hold at least a current ICAS 250-foot waiver.
-All 4-Minute Free competitors must have completed the scheduled competition flight programs in their respective category.
+The contest Director may schedule this special trophy event for any Unlimited category competitor, or Advanced category competitors who also hold at least a current ICAS 250-foot Statement of Aerobatic Competency.
+All Four Minute Freestyle competitors must have completed the scheduled competition flight programs in their respective category.